ThreeMammals/Ocelot/docs/features/configuration.rst

 ---------------------

 Ocelot allows you to choose the HTTP version it will use to make the proxy request.
 It can be set as "1.0", "1.1" or "2.0".

+""""

+.. [#f1] The ``AddOcelot`` method adds default ASP.NET services to DI-container.
+You could call another more extended ``AddOcelotUsingBuilder`` method while configuring services to build and use custom builder via an ``IMvcCoreBuilder`` interface object.
+See more instructions in :doc:`../features/dependencyinjection`, "**The AddOcelotUsingBuilder method**" section.